 Instead of just focusing on the smaller components, our minds should perceive all the objects as a proper part of something bigger than what the elements make it.
 These components can work as the elements to some of the more complex and complicated systems for sure.
 The perception, along with the human sensation, has been improved a lot due to the modern developments that have been happening so far.

 Let us understand what the Gestalt principles are, who were its leading authors and contributors as well as its applications.
-We will be talking about the Gestalt Theory and how it can help the people in the best way and how it has made sudden strides in the world of psychology.
+We will be talking about how it can help the people in the best way and how it has made sudden strides in the world of psychology.

 Also known as Gestalt principles and Gestalt psychology,